mackelab/sbi_joss/paper.md

 * Sequential Neural _Ratio_ Estimation [@hermans2019; @durkan2020] trains a classifier to approximate density ratios, which in turn can be used to sample from the posterior e.g. with MCMC.

 The inference step returns a `NeuralPosterior` object that represents the uncertainty about the parameters conditional on an observation, i.e. the posterior distribution.
-This object can be sampled from -- and if the chosen algorithm allows, evaluated with -- the same API as a regular PyTorch probability distribution [@paszke2019].
+This object can be sampled from -- and if the chosen algorithm allows, evaluated -- with the same API as a regular PyTorch probability distribution.

 An important challenge in making SBI algorithms usable by a broader community is to deal with diverse, often pre-existing, complex simulators. `sbi` works with any simulator as long as it can be wrapped in a Python callable.
 Furthermore, `sbi` ensures that custom simulators work well with neural networks, e.g. by performing automatic shape inference, standardizing inputs or handling failed simulations.
-To maximize simulator performance, `sbi` leverages vectorization where available and optionally parallelizes simulations using joblib [@joblib].
+To maximize simulator performance, `sbi` leverages vectorization where available and optionally parallelizes simulations using `joblib` [@joblib].
 Moreover, if dimensionality reduction of the simulator output is desired, `sbi` can use a trainable summarizing network to extract relevant features from raw simulator output, rather than the user having to hand-design these features.

 In addition to the full-featured interface, `sbi` provides also a _simple_ interface which consists of a single function call with reasonable defaults.
 This allows new users to get familiarized with simulation-based inference and obtain quick results without having to define custom networks or tune hyperparameters.